How to measure the effectiveness of performance management

 |Inform performance pay decisions|

 Once you have established your success measures, it’s time to start collating data and evaluating.
 To truly know how effective your performance management is, and to understand how to improve it, you will need a combination of both qualitative and quantitative data.
-Looking at quantitative figures such as
+Looking at quantitative figures such as company or team profitability or employee engagement levels in isolation will not help you to understand the direct impact that performance management has had on them – other factors will also be at play.
+Methods of getting useful qualitative and quantitative performance management data include:

 - Carrying out a dedicated survey of a selection of employees and managers on their views and experiences of the performance management process and tools and how they have contributed to achieving the desired goals